 On 26 June 2015, the Company was listed on the main board of The Stock Exchange of Hong Kong Limited.
 The addresses of the registered office and principal place of business of the Company are disclosed in the Corporate Information section to the annual report.
-The Company is principally engaged in investment holding and the principal activities of its subsidiaries (together with the Company collectively referred to as the "Group") are set out in note 35.
+The Company is principally engaged in investment holding and the principal activities of its subsidiaries (together with the Company collectively referred to as the "Group") are set out in note 35 to the consolidated financial statement.